ylyamin/RT-Thread-on-Allwinner-D1H/documentation/boot_process.md

 ## Booting RT-Thread kernel

 RT-Thread use OpenSBI for syscals so is needed to be in SDcard.<br>
-U-boot is not nessesery, also U-boot check for Linux header in image that absent in RTT so we just not use U-boot.<br>
+U-boot is not nessesery, also U-boot check for Linux booting image header that absent in RTT image so we just not use U-boot.<br>
 So lets create TOC1 image where instead U-boot used RTT kernel image:

 toc1_D1H.cfg file: